 We can probably say something similar about HVAC options.
 Few consumers fully understand their choices unless they purchase HVAC equipment regularly or move around a lot.
 Technology quickly changes and can be confusing.
 At the same time, it’s good to be accurate because the “perfect” HVAC system installed properly will quickly pay for itself in lower utilities and also protect our health.

 Understanding options make it possible to get the “perfect” car and also the “perfect” HVAC system to meet our needs.
 Responsible HVAC companies will help make that decision process much easier if they truly listen and then give the consumer choices.
-Comfort Consultants at John Henry's Plumbing, Heating, and Air offer good, better, and best options.
+Comfort Consultants at John Henry's Plumbing, Heating, Air, and Electrical offer good, better, and best options.

 The 10% of consumers that want the cheapest system possible still need to understand there is a vast difference in HVAC equipment, so let’s clarify some basics.
 Some furnace manufacturers have cut corners to the print quality suffers.
 Metal is thin and fatigues easier.
 Operation is typically noisier and equipment life is shorter.
 It’s the cheapest of the cheap.